onmyway133/awesome-swiftui/README.md

 - [SwiftUI-Hook](https://github.com/ra1028/SwiftUI-Hooks) - A SwiftUI implementation of React Hooks.
 Enhances reusability of stateful logic and gives state and lifecycle to function view.
 - [ParticleDrivers](https://github.com/devwaseem/ParticleDrivers) - ParticleDrivers is a SwiftUI project that simulates particles forming structures on command
 - [liquid](https://github.com/maustinstar/liquid) - Create a playful backsplash in SwiftUI
+- [shiny](https://github.com/maustinstar/shiny) - Shiny uses your gyroscope to simulate lighting and motion effects on colors.
+Works on almost every SwiftUI View.

 ## Open source apps